Adam Duvall: Early life

+College career

 Duvall played college baseball at Western Kentucky University, Chipola College, and the University of Louisville.
+He was a business finance major.

+Professional career

-Minor leagues
+Draft and minor leagues

 Duvall was drafted by the San Francisco Giants in the 11th round of the 2010 Major League Baseball draft.
 He signed and made his professional debut that season for the Salem-Keizer Volcanoes.
 In 54 games, he batted .245 with four home runs and 18 RBIs.
 He spent 2011 with the Augusta GreenJackets where he slashed .285/.385/.527 with 22 home runs and 87 RBIs in 116 games.

 In 2012, he played for the San Jose Giants where he batted .258 and led all Class A players with 30 home runs along with 100 RBIs.

 Duvall spent the 2013 season with the Richmond Flying Squirrels, tallying a .252 average, 17 home runs, and 58 RBIs over 105 games.
 He was out of the lineup for part of April and May after sustaining an injury to his left thumb.
 Following the season, Duvall was added to the 40-man roster on November 20, 2013.
 He started the 2014 season with the Triple-A Fresno Grizzlies.

-Major leagues

-San Francisco Giants
+San Francisco Giants (2014)

-The Giants promoted Duvall to the major leagues on June 25, 2014.
+The Giants promoted Duvall to the Major Leagues on June 25, 2014.
 In his first MLB game, Duvall hit a home run off Cincinnati Reds pitcher Mike Leake.
 He was sent back down to the Grizzlies on July 4 due to the return of Brandon Belt from the disabled list (DL).
 When Belt was sent back to the DL due to lingering concussion symptoms, Duvall was called back up to the Giants to play first base, alongside Travis Ishikawa, Buster Posey, and Michael Morse.
-On September 28, Duvall homered off San Diego Padres pitcher Tim Stauffer for his first career pinch–hit home run.
+On September 28, Duvall homered off San Diego Padres pitcher Tim Stauffer for his first career pinch-hit home run.
 Over the course of 2014, Duvall played in 28 games with the Giants, finishing with a .192 batting average, three home runs, and five RBIs.
 The Giants earned a wild card spot with an 88–74 record and eventually won the 2014 World Series over the Kansas City Royals.
 Duvall, however, did not make any appearances in the postseason.
 He began 2015 with the Sacramento River Cats.